sahil-here/iot-project/README.md

 # web-apps-node-iot-hub-data-visualization
-This repo contains code for a web application, which can read temperature & humidity data from IoT hub and show the real-time data in a line chart on the web page.
+This repo contains code for a web application, which displays muscle workout data from IoT hub and show the real-time data in a line chart on the web page.

 ## Browser compatible
 | Browser | Least Version |